 Beaver Dam State Forest

-Beaver Dam State Forest (Broome-Tioga #2) encompasses 1,148 acres and is located in the town of Richford on the border of Northern Tioga and Broome County.
-It is a popular area for recreational activities that can be enjoyed in a forest setting, such as hunting, hiking, snowmobiling, bird watching, nature viewing and fishing from the small brook.
+Beaver Dam State Forest encompasses 1,148 acres and is located in the town of Richford on the border of northern Tioga and Broome County.
+It is a popular area for recreational activities that can be enjoyed in a forest setting, such as hunting, informal hiking (no trail), snowmobiling, bird watching, nature viewing and fishing from the small brook.

 Article 9, Titles 5 and 7, of the Environmental Conservation Law authorizes the Department of Environmental Conservation (DEC) to provide for the management of lands acquired outside the Adirondack and Catskill Parks.
 Management is defined as watershed protection, the production of timber and other forest products, recreation and kindred purposes.